 I have been trying to write a blog post about the latest series of The Apprentice for quite a while now, but I just keep putting it off.
 Of course, in order to write a detailed post about The Apprentice, I need to have actually watched the current series and understand the candidates but I just haven’t had the opportunity of late and have found myself completely behind.

-So, earlier this week I decided to watch the latest episode (where they were challenged to organise a couch tour), so that I could base my post on this episode.
+So, earlier this week I decided to watch the latest episode (where they were challenged to organise a coach tour), so that I could base my post on this episode.
 Problem solved!
-Here is a quick episode recap (with some humorous subtitles) just in case you missed it.

 I think I made it about three quarters of the way through before I had to turn it off as a vast majority of the candidates were driving me mad.
 I understand the process, and appreciate that it’s a TV programme made for our entertainment, but I couldn’t help thinking that I wouldn’t want to employ (or even work with) a majority of this year’s candidates.